Loading...

 Stay Hydrated

-Drink plenty of water throughout your meal, which can aid in digestion and prevent dehydration-related blood sugar fluctuations.
+Drink water throughout your meal.
+Staying hydrated can help with digestion and maintaining stable blood sugar levels.

-Engage in light physical activity, like a short walk, after the meal to help your body utilize the glucose more efficiently.
+Take a short walk after your meal to help your body use up some of the glucose more efficiently.

 healthspan-mbl